 A lot of businesses store an extensive amount of customer data without giving it a second thought.
-However, you need to remember that if you are going to collect it then you must also protect it and that also means when you dispose of any electronic equipment you absolutely must ensure a professional hard drive wipe is carried out by a company such as Coara.
-As a start-up it is unlikely that you will have the time and resources to invest in protecting an extortionate amount of customer data.
+However, you need to remember that if you are going to collect it then you must also protect it and that also means when you dispose of any electronic equipment you absolutely must ensure a professional hard drive wipe is carried out.
+As a start-up it is unlikely that you will have the time and resources to invest in protecting huge amount of customer data.
 Therefore, minimise the data you store in order to combat this problem.

 Set Up Software Protection

 In addition to the points that have already been mentioned, all companies need to have firewall software, anti-virus software and anti-malware software as a standard.
 This will protect your business from outside access as much as possible.
 Do you really want to run the risk of one of your employees opening a dodgy email and that one little action leading to an outsider having access to your network?
 With software protection in place you minimise the chances of this happening substantially.
 Don’t merely install the software and then forget about it.
 You will need to run regular checks and update the software whenever required.